Manager, Workers, and User Functions

 Example Use Cases

-Below are some expected libEnsemble use cases that we support (or are working to support) and plan to have examples of:
+Below are some expected libEnsemble use cases that we support (or are working to support):

 A user wants to optimize a simulation calculation.
 The simulation may already be using parallel resources but not a large fraction of some computer. libEnsemble can coordinate the concurrent evaluation of the simulation

 sim_fat various parameter values based on candidate parameter values from

 gen_f(possibly after each